ArtCC/votice-sdk/README.md

 [![SPM](https://img.shields.io/badge/SPM-compatible-brightgreen)](https://swift.org/package-manager/)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 Votice is a native Swift SDK that allows you to integrate user feedback, suggestion boards, and voting mechanisms in your app with a clean UI and a simple setup.
-It connects to a custom backend using HMAC authentication and does not require Firebase or GoogleService-Info.plist.
+It connects to a custom backend using HMAC authentication and does not require Firebase or other configurations.

 <p align="leading">
   <img src="assets/ios_1.png" alt="Votice iOS Screenshot 1" width="200" style="margin-right:5px;" />